forcedotcom/salesforcedx-vscode/docs/_articles/en/codepreview/lwc-codepreview-supported-modules.md

 ## SLDS Version

-SLDS CSS and icons are included with the Code Preview plug-in, and are automatically included on every page.
+SLDS CSS and icons are included with the Local Development plug-in, and are automatically included on every page.
 If you notice that some SLDS classes render differently in preview than they do on your Salesforce org, they are likely running different versions.
 The version of SLDS in the plug-in doesn’t sync with the version in your org.